THE TOURIST MOVIE LOCATIONS: VENICE LANDMARKS

 Elise Clifton-Ward luxuriates in a cup of morning coffee, a glass of orange juice, a Parisian croissant with a sliced strawberry within a street cafe in Paris when she gets a letter from her beloved Alexander Pearce.
 He appeals to Elise to take a train, which leaves the Gare de Lion railway station of Paris at 8:22.
 After getting to the station, a woman turns the spotlight of her attention to the electronic schedule and we can notice a gentle smile on her face as a reaction to the upcoming destination.
 A train number №891007 is coming to Venice.
 The actual train from Paris to Venice in fact departures in the early morning with arrival at 6.40 p.m.
 In this cinematographic respect, an enjoyable conversation between Elise and Frank took apr.
 11 hours along Eastern France, Switzerland, and Northern Italy.

 At the very moment when the Interpol agents tenanted the Platform №6 of the SANTA LUCIA train station, they got a new order not to arrest a man with a look of Johnny Depp.
 A panoramic camera flight from the bird’s view takes the focus on the train among the picturesque landscapes.
 It does its way along the narrow transport neck of land, which connects Europe with a Venice island.
 While Frank disorientedly examines the city map, he notices Elise on a private boat next to the Santa Lucia pier.
-The historically magnificent geography of Venice indeed welcomes its visitors with one of the most exceptive railway stations in the whole world, which faces the Grand-Canal with its access to the public and private water transport.
+The historically magnificent geography of Venice indeed welcomes its visitors with one of the most exceptive railway stations in the whole world, which faces the Grand-Canal with its access to public and private water transport.
 The FERROVA pier is consisted of a few different platforms, heading the guest of the city in two directions by means of Vaporetto.

 HOTEL DANIELE / PALAZZO PISANI MORETTA

 The magic of the movie narration finds its rapid expression in the creation of the own unique reality, a cinematographic Venice with its like-nothing-on-earth topography of the city.
 Only a blink of an eye takes our couple to the Southern-East part of the city to be caught by the camera within a mirror-lake surface of the Grand-Canal.
-It’s not of a big secret why this unusual geographical inversion was decided to be used express the Venice city.
+It’s not of a big secret why this unusual geographical inversion was decided to be used to express Venice city.
 The panorama of the San Marco square is to be an integral feature of any depiction of the eternal city and the movie opening in Venice could not be imagined without these shots.
 The next panoramic view specifies the route to the place, depicted as the Danieli Hotel on the Grand-Canal.
 A number of the upcoming night and day scenes would be later brought to the action here.

 A magnificent Venice palace with a pier to welcome our two characters is decorated with the HOTEL DANIELI incrustation.
 It’s of actual accessibility to find the Danieli hotel in Venice, yet the authentic one is located within the main promenade within reach from San Marco square.
 The actual Palace, which served as the interior set for the ‘Tourist’ movie scenes, known as the PALAZZO PISANI MORETTA harkens back to the XV century.
 This gorgeous building in the style of Venetian gothic annually hosts one of the traditional Venetian balls at the time of the Carnaval.
 A few seconds after Elise and Frank find the way to the private pier, we found ourselves within a lounge area with a reception, has been created and decorated with a single purpose to become a movie film set.